 Use a VPN to get Pokemon Go on iOS from the Apple App Store

-If you’re traveling in a country where Pokemon Go hasn’t been released yet, follow these instructions to get Pokemon Go from the US App Store.
+If you’re traveling in a country where Pokemon Go hasn’t been released yet, follow these instructions to get Pokemon Go on iPhone from the US App Store.

 - Connect to a server in the US using a VPN app of your choice